 Content strategy is the blueprint for what content your business needs in order to accomplish your business goals.
 Your content strategy includes what content you plan to create, what format you will use, who will create it and the style to be used across all media channels to project a consistent brand image.
 Your content strategy is there to ensure consistency across all of your content including presentations, email newsletters, blog posts, white papers videos, podcasts or whatever type of content you are creating.

-- Content marketing is a combination of strategy and execution.
-The strategy defines how you will take that content and make it visible to attract a clearly defined target audience and convert them into leads and ultimately into customers.
-Execution is the act of creating and promoting that content through your various marketing communications channels.
+Content marketing defines how you will take that content and make it visible to attract a clearly defined target audience and convert them into leads and ultimately into customers.
+Content marketing is the act of creating and promoting that content through your various marketing communications channels.

 If you want to do content marketing, you need a content strategy.